 This hike is not very difficult: there are some uphill climbs to get around the headlands, but they’re short and not too painful.
 For the most part, the trail is lined with flat sandstone rock and you’ll be hiking out in the open sun.

 Think you’re ready?
-Here’s everything you need to know about hiking the Royal National Park coastal track —
+Here’s everything you need to know about hiking the Coast Track, the best of the Royal National Park walks —

 Source: Workout Australia

-How To Prepare For The Royal National Park Coastal Track
+How To Prepare For The Royal National Park Coastal Walk

 What to pack

-Thankfully you won’t need to carry too much for a 2 day hike, but here are the things I consider essential to pack for the Royal National Park coastal track:
+Thankfully you won’t need to carry too much for a 2 day hike, but here are the things I consider essential to pack for the Royal National Park coastal walk:

 - Food for 1 breakfast, 2 lunches, 1 dinner